-The new year is a time for new beginnings.
-If you’re like us, your resolution is to be healthier in the new year by reducing the amount of manufactured chemicals in your everyday skin care routine.
+If you’re like us, your resolution is to be healthier by reducing the number of manufactured chemicals in your everyday skincare routine.
 Most store-bought skin care products contain synthetic fragrances, artificial colors, and preservatives that are easily absorbed into the skin.
 These chemicals can cause a variety of negative short-term and long-term health effects, including allergies, hormonal issues, and even cancer.
-These unnatural ingredients not only have a negative impact on your health, but on the environment as well.
+These unnatural ingredients not only have a negative impact on your health but on the environment as well.

 Luckily, there’s plenty of natural ingredients out there that people have been using for centuries to cleanse, moisturize, protect, and treat their skin.
 These pure ingredients can work even better than the chemicals found in store-bought products, and they’re better for your health too!
 There is a natural solution for you - whether your concern is acne, inflammation, aging, uneven pigmentation, dry skin, or oily skin.
 This year, try natural skin care products featuring these ingredients.
 Your skin will thank you!

 So What Are Those Best Natural Ingredients for Skin?

 Coconut oil is one of the most powerful skin care ingredients in nature.
 On top of being a top-notch moisturizer, coconut oil has antiviral, antifungal, antibacterial, and antioxidant properties.
 Coconut oil strengthens the epidermal tissue and can even be used to prevent sunburns.
 It can also be used to remove makeup and for shaving to prevent razor burn.
 Look for coconut oil in skin care products such as Dr. Fedorenko’s Sun Stick or Skin Stick, or simply try a jar of organic, cold-pressed coconut oil from your local health food store.